zone99dev/scrypted-nanit/README.md

  `
 </p>
 ## Importing into Home Assistant
-  - Under the camera, make sure the rebroadcast plugin is enabled.
+</p>Under the camera, make sure the rebroadcast plugin is enabled.
-  - In the Camera settings go to the Stream and there should be a "RTSP Rebroadcast URL" box.
+</p>In the Camera settings go to the Stream and there should be a "RTSP Rebroadcast URL" box.
 Copy that value
-  - In HomeAssistant add a camera entity -> https://www.home-assistant.io/integrations/generic/
+</p>In HomeAssistant add a camera entity -> https://www.home-assistant.io/integrations/generic/
-      - The copied value is your "stream source"
+</p>  The copied value is your "stream source"